 The 23rd edition of the Monte-Carlo Gastronomie is taking place this November in Monaco.
 More than 100 French and European producers will be gathering to offer up their produce to taste and buy, from champagne to caviar and truffles to seafood.
 There will be live demonstrations from French and international chefs.
 It’s a real foodie heaven if you can time your visit.

-November 24 – 27 | €5 Entry / Free for under 12s.
+November 23 – 26 | Entry: €5 / Free for children under 12

 Monaco is blessed with an incredible location with some of the country’s best vineyards on its doorstep.
 If wine is your tipple (whose isn’t it?!) then a French Riviera vineyard tour will tickle you just right.
-A popular tour company for wine tasting tours in the region is Liven Up, who offer numerous pick up points in and around Monaco.
-They have an informative brochure to get you started.
+A popular tour company for wine tasting tours in the region is Liven Up, who offer numerous pickup points in and around Monaco.
+They also have an informative brochure to get you started.